 Full details of your trip(s), payments and capping will appear at the end of the day for each day you travel - these completed payments have a blue marker on the left hand side.
 Not yet completed payments have a yellow marker on the left hand side.

 Single journeys will show the price charged for the single journey.
-If making a 2-Trip journey, the journeys will be shown separately and where discounts are applicable, the price charged for one of the journeys will be reduced so that the total comes to the correct amount.
-For example, two single journeys of £3.30 each will show one as £3.30 and the other as £3.00, totalling the 2-Trip price of £6.30.
-Day or Weekly capped journeys are marked with "Capped" at the top.
+If making 2 trips, the journeys will be shown separately and where discounts are applicable, the price charged for one of the journeys will be reduced so that the total comes to the correct amount.

 Will the money come out of my account straight away?